Indian Film Festival of Melbourne: History

 It was founded in 2010.
 The State Government of Victoria started funding the festival since 2012.
 It was result of the Liberal Party of Australia (Victorian Division)’s policy "to strengthen Victoria's ties with the Indian film industries".
 The policy was first released in October 2006, was funded in November 2010, and implemented in March 2012 through a tender process.

 Mind Blowing Films, owned by Mitu Bhowmick Lange, won the tender in March 2012 for three years until 2014, and was given one year extensions by the Liberal National Coalition Government for 2015 and 2016.

 In May 2012, The Sydney Morning Herald reported that the company behind the Festival was recycling films already released, and so appeared to be using government money to rebadge a festival it had already been running as a commercial enterprise.

 In August 2017, South Indian film actress/producer Khushbu accused the Indian Film Festival of Melbourne of discriminating against non-Hindi films and film stars.
 Mitu Bhowmick Lange responded with "I am very surprised to be honest because we have 60 films in 20 languages.
 The film festival has always always been about diversity," stating that some of the South Indian actors invited had not been able to attend due to busy schedules.

 Mind Blowing Films was again awarded the contract for 2017 and 2018 by the new State Government in November 2016.

-The film festival also facilitated a film project ‘My Melbourne’ where India's notable film makers worked with Victorian filmmakers to create short films on race, disability, sexuality, and gender.
+The festival also facilitated the film project My Melbourne, in which Indian filmmakers collaborated with Victorian filmmakers to produce short films addressing themes such as race, disability, sexuality, and gender.

+In November 2025, the Indian Film Festival of Melbourne led an Australian screen industry delegation to the 56th International Film Festival of India (IFFI) in Goa.
+During the festival, IFFM entered into a three-year Memorandum of understanding with IFFI and the National Film Development Corporation of India to expand festival cooperation, industry exchange, and screen collaboration between Australia and India.